danhalliday/danhalliday.com/source/projects/smashing-magazine-magic-flip-cards.html.md

 ---

-I wrote a tutorial for Smashing Magazine introducing a more robust implementation for animated flip cards.
+I wrote for Smashing Magazine to introduce a more robust implementation for animated flip cards.